 Vaccines are important to help keep your dog healthy.
 As a puppy, your dog will need vaccines for distemper, measles, hepatitis, and rabies, among other conditions.
 However, these preventative shots can sometimes cause a lack of appetite.
 If your dog's loss of appetite is caused by vaccines, they should be eating like normal within a day or two.
 Talk to your vet if your puppy is experiencing any other side effects after receiving injections.

-There are many reasons why your puppy might refuse to eat.
-When it comes to your pet’s health, better safe than sorry.
-For your own peace of mind, contact your vet if you’re worried.
+To wrap up, there are many reasons why your puppy might refuse to eat.
+When it comes to your pet's health, it's better to be safe than sorry.
+For your own peace of mind, contact your vet if you're worried.